vcflib/vcflib/doc/vcfprimers.md

     -f, --fasta-reference  FASTA reference file to use to obtain primer sequences -l, --primer-length    The length of the primer sequences on each side of the variant

-For each VCF record, extract the flanking sequences, and write them to stdout as FASTA records suitable for alignment.
 This tool is intended for use in designing validation experiments.
 Primers extracted which would flank all of the alleles at multi-allelic sites.
 The name of the FASTA "reads" indicates the VCF record which they apply to.
 The form is >CHROM_POS_LEFT for the 3' primer and >CHROM_POS_RIGHT for the 5' primer,